kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 **Hold your Heart**

 The meditation brochure had a beautiful tanned model sitting meditation in full lotus position next to a waterfall.
-Her angelic white blouse was lit with warm  mottled sunlight filtering through the forest canopy, and she had a smile on her face that looked like she was plugged into the radiant love of the universe.
+Her angelic white blouse was lit with warm  mottled sunlight filtering through the forest canopy, and she had a smile on her face that looked like she was plugged into the secret truth of the universe.
 When I saw her I imagined a sharing circle, trauma-informed discussion, and group hugs.
 Everything was gonna be OK.

 Instead, here I am alone, cold, at some ungodly hour, with the wind lashing at my face and the icicle of a tear forming in the corner of my eye as I pace back and forth on my walking path like a caged animal, watching my nutcase mind loop into another circuit of pointless interior hallucinations.
 This was not in the brochure.